ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can send the Key Distribution Response as one or multiple multicast requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.

 * Can send unicast requests to each Client over a secure channel, with the same payload as the Key Distribution Response.
+The KDC can send each request to the URI path specified by the intended recipient upon joining the group, in the 'control_path' parameter of the Joining Request (see {{gid-post}}).

 * Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.